Alice or Alice: Manga

 Alice or Alice is a four-panel manga series by Riko Korie, a Japanese artist who mainly illustrates light novels and visual novels.
 The series was initially published in Comic Cune as a one-shot in 2013.
 It began serialization in Comic Cunes November 2013 issue released on September 27, 2013; At first, Comic Cune was a "magazine in magazine" placed in Monthly Comic Alive, later it became independent of Comic Alive and changed to a formal magazine on August 27, 2015.
-Three tankōbon volumes of the manga were released between January 23, 2015 and March 23, 2018.
+Four tankōbon volumes of the manga were released between January 23, 2015 and July 23, 2019.